zostay/RakuWAPI/README.md

   * [Blob](http://doc.perl6.org/type/Blob).
 When sending the response payload to the server, the application SHOULD prefer to use Blob objects for the main data payload.
 This allows the application to fully control the encoding of any text being sent.

-  * [Cool](http://doc.perl6.org/type/Cool).
-It is also possible for the application to use Cool instances, but this puts the server in charge of stringifying and encoding the response.
-The server is only required to encode the data according to the encoding specified in the `p6w.body.encoding` key of the environment.
-Application servers and middleware recommended to examine the `charset` of the Content-Type header returned by the application, but are not required to do so.

   * [List](http://doc.perl6.org/type/List) of [Pair](http://doc.perl6.org/type/Pair)s.
 Some response payloads may require an additional set of trailing headers.
 This allows for additional headers to be sent after the payload.

   * [Associative](http://doc.perl6.org/type/Associative).
 Some web protocols require custom options and messages.
 These are passed from application to server using Associative objects (usually a [Hash](http://doc.perl6.org/type/Hash)).

-Applications SHOULD avoid characters that require encoding in HTTP headers.
+  * [Mu](http://doc.perl6.org/type/Mu).
+Any other Mu may be processed by the server so long as it stringifies, but this puts the server in charge of stringifying and encoding the response.
+The server is only required to encode the data according to the encoding specified in the `p6w.body.encoding` key of the environment.
+Application servers and middleware are exhorted to examine the `charset` of the Content-Type header returned by the application, but are not required to do so.

 3 Extensions
 ============